Exclusive $500 Discount Offer…

 Review: Off Road Truck – Isuzu NPS, Year 1

-Note: This article contains an affiliate link to Hema Maps.
-If you click through and make a purchase, we earn a small commission at no extra cost to you… and we can eat this week!
+Note: This article contains an affiliate link to Hema Maps and My Generator.
+If you click through and make a purchase, we earn a small commission at no extra cost to you.

 Our Isuzu NPS was due for rego last week.
-Since we first took delivery, lots of people have asked what’s it like, who built it and so on.
+Since we first took delivery, lots of people have asked what’s it like, who built it, what’s an off road truck like to drive and so on.